tlannigan/modded-minecraft-guide/src/common-issues_ftb-app.md

 -----

-- If you are on a Mac use a browser other than Safari to log in with.
+If you are on a Mac use a browser other than Safari to log in with.
 When you login you can copy the URL at the top and paste it into another browser of your choice.

+## Haven't found your issue?

+Take a look at the [general modded Minecraft errors](./common-issues.md) that are not specific to the FTB App.